Philosophy

 [By eros is meant the state of “being in love,” a state where sexual or romantic infatuation is a necessary but not sufficient condition.]

 The passion of love is the most familiar and extreme example of the importance of the inner element in experience.
 If it comes, it comes; if it does not come, no process of reasoning can force it.
-Yet it transforms the value of the creature loved as utterly as the sunrise transforms a landscape from a corpse-like grey to a rosy enchantment; and it sets the whole world to a new tune for the lover and gives a new direction to his life.
+Yet it transforms the value of the creature loved as utterly as the sunrise transforms Mount Blanc from a corpse-like grey to a rosy enchantment; and it sets the whole world to a new tune for the lover and gives a new direction to his life.

 William James